 When a meal hits your stomach and intestines, it triggers your digestive tract to release hormones that affect satiety.
 Collectively they’re called gut hormones, but each one has specific actions and effects (examples include PYY, GLP-1, and GIP).

 Gut hormones matter because they signal your body to slow down or stop eating.
 It’s no surprise, then, that the size of a meal influences the quantity of gut hormones that are released.

 Your body releases greater quantities of gut hormones in response to meals with greater caloric density.
 Since larger meals tend to contain more calories, this is one reason you feel more satiated after larger meals.
 Smaller meals are less satiating, meaning you’re likely to want to eat sooner after that meal.

-The period after a meal during digestion and absorption is known as the postprandial state.
+The period after a meal during digestion and absorption of macronutrients is known as the postprandial state.
 That’s important to understand because your body is in ‘storage mode’ in the postprandial state.

 Even though your metabolic rate increases after a meal, the contents of that meal still get broken down and, for the most part, stored.
 About four hours after a meal, your body is back to its baseline ‘fasted’ state, during which it primarily burns through your stores.

-Keep these points in mind as you read on about how using meal frequency and size as part of your weight loss strategy.
+Keep these points in mind as you read on about how using meal frequency and size as part of your strategy.